PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 By default, a subdirectory named DBSchema__DatabaseName will be created below `SchemaFileDirectory/`
 * Customize this prefix text using `/DirectoryPrefix`

-Use `/NoSubdirectory` to disable auto creating a subdirectory for the database being exported.
+Use `/NoSubdirectory` to disable auto creating a subdirectory for the database being exported
 * Note: subdirectories will always be created if you use `/DBList` and specify more than one database

 Use `/CreateDBDirectories:False` to disable creating a subdirectory for the schema files for each database